dikortis/LetsTalkETC/Episodes/Episode_5.md

 there's always that fear that after the centralization and the reversal of the
-Dow there is the fear that in the future that centralization can lead to oh well let's just up the inflation rate or let's just create you know we could create a hundred million out of thin air
+Dow there is the fear that in the future that centralization can lead to well let's just up the inflation rate or let's just create you know we could create a hundred million out of thin air